samsonjs/ThePusher/Readme.md

 Run `thepusher` from the command line.
 It does not daemonize itself, it only logs to stdout, and it doesn't run at startup.
 Yet.
 Pull requests accepted and encouraged.

+When you run ThePusher it'll tell you the exact URL to use as your post-receive hook.
+Add that URL to all the projects you need to on Github in the Admin panel.
+More specifically go to Admin -> Service Hooks -> Post-receive URLs.

 ## Configuration

 ThePusher's config file resides at `~/.pusher` and looks like this: